pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/s3gateway/index.md

 ## Versioning

 Most operations act on the `HEAD` of the given branch.
-However, if your object store library or tool supports versioning, you can get objects in non-HEAD commits by using the commit ID as the version.
+However, if your object store library or tool supports versioning, you can get objects in non-`HEAD` commits by using the commit ID as the S3 object version ID.

 ## Port Forwarding